ISIS may refer to any of the following:

 1. Image and Scanner Interface Specification, an open standard for interfacing scanners with computers.
 ISIS was developed in 1990 by the company Pixel Translation, which today is known as EMC Captiva.

 2. IS-IS (pronounced "I-S-I-S"), a gateway protocol for internal use within an administrative domain or network.
 It is used by routers that create a database of a network's topology, calculate the best paths using Dijkstra's algorithm, and forwards packets over the network based on those best paths.

 4. Isis Mobile Wallet, a mobile payments platform which uses near field communication to allow users to conduct financial transactions using a smartphone at a point of sale.
 Later renamed Softcard, Isis Mobile Wallet was launched in 2013 as a joint venture between AT&T, T-Mobile, and Verizon.
 It was then acquired by Google, and as of March 31, 2015, Softcard customers have been transitioned to Google Wallet.

-5. CDS/ISIS, a software package for information storage and retrieval systems first released in 1985, developed and maintained by UNESCO (the United Nations Educational, Scientific and Cultural Organization).
+5. CDS/ISIS, a software package for information storage and retrieval systems, first released in 1985.
+It was developed and maintained by UNESCO (the United Nations Educational, Scientific and Cultural Organization).
 The software can be used for any general purpose, but is primarily used to catalogue books in small-to-medium-sized libraries.

 8. ISIS, an operating system developed by Intel in 1976 for its 8080 and 8085 lines of processors.
 The OS used a command-line interface similar to Unix, was packaged with special editors, linkers, compilers, and debuggers for software developers.